Criminal Defense Attorney for Temple Students

 College is often where many adults begin to truly learn about themselves and set goals for their life.
 Unfortunately, college is also where many adults will commit mistakes that will get them into trouble with law enforcement.
 That is why it is important to understand the common criminal offenses that are committed by college students and the penalties for those crimes.
 If you or a family member was arrested for committing a crime while attending Temple University, you should consult with an experienced criminal defense attorney for Temple students.

 The Law Offices of Lloyd Long understand how a lapse in judgment can affect your personal and academic life, and we are here for you.
-Our firm has represented students from Temple University and various other Philadelphia universities, and we would be proud to represent you.
+Our firm has represented students from Temple University and various other Philadelphia universities, and we would be proud to represent you for your assault, DUI, or lewdness charges at Temple University.
 To schedule a free legal consultation to discuss your case, call The Law Offices of Lloyd Long at (215) 867-6706, or contact us online.

 Common College Campus Crimes Our Firm Handles